11 Unique Maple Syrup Farms Across Canada

 Is our roundup of maple syrup farms making your mouth water?
 Here are 10 iconic Canadian dishes—and the best places in the country to find them.

 Fulton’s Sugar Bush and Maple Shop, Ontario

-This sixth-generation Pakenham, Ont. farm is proving that maple syrup is as good for your skin as it is for your stomach.
-In addition to offering classic maple syrup products and the traditional sugar shack experience, Fulton’s has developed maple toiletries.
+This sixth-generation Pakenham, Ontario maple syrup farm is proving that maple syrup is as good for your skin as it is for your stomach.
+In addition to offering classic maple syrup products and the traditional sugar shack experience, Fulton’s has also developed maple toiletries.
 They say their heavenly smelling treats were designed “to bring the wholesome goodness of maple from the table to our skin.”
-You can find their Maple Luscious products in luxurious settings as the Fairmont Le Château Montebello spa.
+You can find their Maple Luscious products in such luxurious settings as the Fairmont Le Château Montebello spa.

-What’s the difference between dark and amber maple syrup?
-You might be surprised at the answer.
+Find out the real difference between dark and amber maple syrup.

 Vanier Sugar Shack, Ontario

 Did you know that Canada’s most unusual maple producer is a scant four kilometres from Parliament Hill?
 Located in the heart of downtown Ottawa, the Vanier Sugar Shack is the most urban sugar shack in the world.
 Its location is just the beginning of the bragging rights for this beloved community enterprise that’s part of the historic Vanier Museopark.
-They’re also responsible for tapping the regal trees on the Governor General’s estate.
-Community spirit is at the centre of everything they do and they oversee robust volunteer and education programs.
-While arson destroyed their main building in 2020, rebuilding is on track for completion in the fall of 2022.
+They’re also responsible for tapping the regal trees on the Governor General’s estate!

 Photo: Manitoba Maple Syrup Festival